peteradamidis/GameShowManager/replit.md

 ### Auto-Assignment Algorithm
 - Uses heuristic search (56 orderings) rather than exhaustive search
 - May fail to find solution even when one exists if specific alternating sequences are required
-- No formal database transaction support (uses best-effort cleanup)
+- No formal database transaction support for auto-assignment (uses best-effort cleanup)
-- Future improvements: DFS/BFS search, database transactions
+- Future improvements: DFS/BFS search, transaction support for auto-assignment

+### Drag-and-Drop Implementation
+- Requires source seat to have valid assignment ID (won't drag unassigned/mock data)
+- Advisory lock hash collisions theoretically possible (but extremely unlikely)
+- Frontend depends on backend for all state changes (no offline mode)

 ## Technology Stack
 - Backend: Express.js, TypeScript